amitpal96/MC_tutorial/README.md

   ```bash
   apptainer --version
   ```
   It should show your apptainer version.
-For me it was "apptainer version 1.4.2"
+For me it was `apptainer version 1.4.2`
 ---

 ##  Setup Instructions